 In Figure 1, we show a series of trades in the Kroger 3.875% 10/15/46 bond (CUSIP 501044DF5) over a several-hour period during October 21 and 22, 2019.
 Corporate bond trades are reported to "TRACE," a pricing database managed by FINRA, an entity that regulates broker-dealers and is overseen by the U.S. Securities and Exchange Commission.

 TRACE enables investors to compare quoted corporate bond prices to those of recently executed trades.
 Investors can also review TRACE data to understand the historical pricing range particular bonds have traded.
 For each row of the table, TRACE indicates the price of the trade (expressed as a percentage of the bond's $1,000 face value), the number of bonds traded ("Quantity"), the yield to maturity ("YTM"), time of the trade, and the trade leg.

 Figure 1: TRACE-Reported Trades for Kroger 3.875% 10/15/46 Bonds - CUSIP 501044DF5

 In Figure 1, we have boxed series of trades in orange and green to illustrate the difference between buying bonds through an online brokerage vs. a full-service brokerage, which employs thousands of financial advisors and charges materially higher bond trading commissions.

-Buying Bonds Online: Green Box in Figure 1
+Advantages of Buying Bonds Online: The Green Box in Figure 1

 Figure 2: Illustration of Self-Directed Investor Buying Bonds Online